nymtech/nym/clients/webassembly/js-example/README.md

 ### Rebuild after Rust source changes

-`./wasm-pack build` in the `nym-sphinx-wasm` directory (one up) will rebuild the wasm package if you make changes to the Rust source.
+`wasm-pack build` in the `clients/webassembly` directory will rebuild the wasm package if you make changes to the Rust source.
 That will be automatically picked up (and reloaded, if need be) by the npm dev server.

 ### How was this built?